 At the finish of this issue one thing.
-Personally I would rather to change the visibility cloak outline color for another one.
-Initially the fair purple is nice, because it remains clearly visible against the satellite imagery.
+Personally, I would rather change the visibility cloak outline color for another one.
+Initially, the fair purple is nice because it remains clearly visible against the satellite imagery.

-To make a simple amendments of your panorama you need to refer to the left toolbar again (Pic.
+To make simple amendments to your panorama you need to refer to the left toolbar again (Pic.
 11).
 Find the “Visibility cloak outline” layer and right-click to pop up the command list and next select the “Properties“.

-In the picture above you can see all prioperties of the “visibility cloak outline” layer.
+In the picture above you can see all the properties of the “visibility cloak outline” layer.
 You are able to add some description, change the name, etc. The most relevant for you is “Style, Color” section, where you can change 3 things:

-– width (2.0 is a default value, however I not recommend you to change it, because it will make your horizon pattern less readable),
+– width (2.0 is a default value, however, I do not recommend you to change it, because it will make your horizon pattern less readable),

-As you have noticed a red squares located at the edges of the horizon line.
-They are visible when the “properties” window is switched and enable you to change position of them.
+As you have noticed red squares located at the edges of the horizon line.
+They are visible when the “properties” window is switched and enables you to change the position of them.
 This is not recommended!
-Otherwise your horizon pattern will not be valid anymore.
+Otherwise, your horizon pattern will not be valid anymore.